Rifaximin Pregnancy and Breastfeeding Warnings

 Rifaximin Pregnancy Warnings

 AU: The manufacturer makes no recommendation regarding use during pregnancy.
 UK: Use is not recommended during pregnancy or in women of childbearing potential not using contraception.
-US: This drug should be used during pregnancy only if the benefit outweighs the risk to the fetus.
-AU TGA pregnancy category: B1 US FDA pregnancy category: C Comments: Additional contraceptive precautions recommended; local protocol should be consulted.
+US: This drug may cause fetal harm (based on animal data).
+AU TGA pregnancy category: B1 US FDA pregnancy category: Not assigned.
+Comments: -Pregnant patients should be apprised of the potential harm to the fetus. -Additional contraceptive precautions recommended; local protocol should be consulted.

 Rifaximin Breastfeeding Warnings

-LactMed: Alternate therapy may be preferred, especially if the nursing infant is premature or younger than 1 month. -AU, UK, US: A decision should be made to discontinue breastfeeding or discontinue the drug, taking into account the importance of the drug to the mother.
-Excreted into human milk: Unknown Excreted into animal milk: Unknown Comments: -The development and health benefits of human milk feeding should be considered. -This drug is poorly absorbed orally and is unlikely to reach breast milk or bloodstream of the nursing infant. -The effects in the nursing infant are unknown; adverse effects are unlikely.
+LactMed: Alternate therapy may be preferred, especially if the nursing infant is premature or younger than 1 month. -AU, UK: A decision should be made to discontinue breastfeeding or discontinue the drug, taking into account the importance of the drug to the mother.
+Excreted into human milk: Unknown Excreted into animal milk: Unknown Comments: -The development and health benefits of human milk feeding should be considered. -Potential side effects in the human milk fed child due to the drug or the mother's underlying condition should be considered. -This drug is poorly absorbed orally and is unlikely to reach breast milk or bloodstream of the nursing infant. -The effects in the nursing infant are unknown; adverse effects are unlikely.

 Disclaimer: Every effort has been made to ensure that the information provided by Cerner Multum, Wolters Kluwer Health and Drugs.com is accurate, up-to-date and complete, but no guarantee is made to that effect.
 In addition, the drug information contained herein may be time sensitive and should not be utilized as a reference resource beyond the date hereof.
 This material does not endorse drugs, diagnose patients, or recommend therapy.
 This drug information is a reference resource designed as supplement to, and not a substitute for, the expertise, skill , knowledge, and judgement of healthcare practitioners in patient care.
 The absence of a warning for a given drug or combination thereof in no way should be construed to indicate that the drug or combination is safe, effective, or appropriate for any given patient.
 Multum Information Services, Inc. does not assume any responsibility for any aspect of healthcare administered with the aid of information Multum provides.
 Copyright 2000-2008 Multum Information Services, Inc. The information contained herein is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 If you have questions about the drugs you are taking, check with your doctor, nurse, or pharmacist.